Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces

 \begin{theorem} Let $L$ be a bounded set which is contained in some apartment of $\B^F_G$.
-There exists a smooth affine group scheme ${\cal G}_L$, defined over $\s$, unique up to a unique isomorphism such that: \begin{enumerate} \item The generic fiber of ${\cal G}_L$ is $G$. \item For every unramified Galois extension $E/F$ with ring of integers $\s_E$ we have ${\cal G}_L(\s_E)\cong P^E_L$. \end{enumerate}
+There exists a unique smooth affine group scheme ${\mathcal G}_L$, defined over $\s$ such that: \begin{enumerate} \item The generic fiber of ${\mathcal G}_L$ is $G$. \item We have ${\mathcal G}_L(\s)\cong P_L$. \end{enumerate}